DeepaGheewala/bikesharing/README.md

 * Percentage of Male bikers is higher compared to Female and there is some part of Unknown who are non subscibers
 * Most bikers used in Morning and Evening during weekdays.
 Day time usage is very less during weekdays compared to weekends.
 * There is high % of subscribers , however, the non subscribers are also using the services which is a good too.

+For Future Analysis few more data analysis is required like
+- Weather favourable for bike Riders
+- Road conditions are good and easy for Bike riders
+- Traffic conditions and safety for Bike riders
+- Age wise population to find if the town has enough youth to use the services
+- How often tourist visit and likely hood to use the Bike sharing services.

+These all can help to figure out how successful the bike sharing business can be and also give clarity for investors to invest in this project.